 Learn More About the Clark School

-Darryll J. Pines became Dean and Nariman Farvardin Professor of Aerospace Engineering at the Clark School on January 5, 2009, having come to the school in 1995 as an assistant professor and served as chair of the school's Department of Aerospace Engineering from 2006 to 2009.
+Darryll J. Pines has served as Dean and Nariman Farvardin Professor of Aerospace Engineering at the Clark School since January, 2009.
+He first arrived at the Clark School in 1995 as an assistant professor and then served as Chair of the Department of Aerospace Engineering from 2006 to 2009.

 At $144 million, the Clark School's research expenditures are at a record high, and the school is ranked 16th worldwide by the Academic Ranking of World Universities, which focuses on research citations.
 The Clark School led the university in achieving and surpassing its $185 million Great Expectations campaign goal, going on to reach $240 million as of the most recent accounting.

 During Pines' leadership of aerospace engineering, the department was ranked 8th overall among U.S. universities and 5th among public schools in the U.S. News and World Report graduate school rankings.
 Pines has been director of the Sloan Scholars Program since 1996, and served as chair of the Engineering Council, director of the NASA CUIP Program, and director of the SAMPEX flight experiment.
 He currently serves on the Executive and Advisory Board for Engineers Without Borders-EWB National and major corporations.